powernsx/powernsx.github.io/dlr.md

 addressGroups : addressGroups
 ```

-The Spec has created the details for the LIF.
+Note:  All this cmdlet is doing is defining the correct XML for the subsequent `New-NsxLogicalRouter` cmdlet.
+The NSX API is _not_ contacted when using the `New-NsxLogicalRouterInterfaceSpec` cmdlet. has created the details for the LIF.

-### Instantiating a new DLR
+## Instantiating a new DLR

-For all defined LIFs created with `New-NsxLogicalRouterInterfaceSpec` stored into variables can be used when creating a new DLR.
+An arbitrary number of pre-configured LIFs created with `New-NsxLogicalRouterInterfaceSpec` and stored as variables can then be used when creating a new DLR.
+If you have more than one interface to specify, do so as a comma separated list argument to the -Interface parameter of the `New-NsxLogicalRouter` cmdlet.

-New-NsxLogicalRouter -name DLR-PowerNSX -ManagementPortGroup $mgmtls -interface $ldruplink -cluster $cluster -datastore $ds
+New-NsxLogicalRouter -name dlr -PowerNSX -ManagementPortGroup $mgmtls -interface $ldruplink -cluster $cluster -datastore $ds

 id                : edge-22
 version           : 2